Love Songs: A Compilation... Old and New

 Love Songs: A Compilation...
-Old and New is a compilation album by English musician Phil Collins.
-The album was released by Atlantic Recording Corporation and Rhino Entertainment on 28 September 2004.
+Old and New is a compilation album by the English musician Phil Collins.
+The album was released by Atlantic Recording Corporation and Rhino Entertainment on 28 September 2004 in the US and 1 November in Collins' native UK.
 The album was released only a few months after Collins' previous compilation album The Platinum Collection.

 The album was compiled of recordings released on previous albums as well as several previously unreleased songs, including a rehearsal take and live recordings.